The Architect and the Plantsman ~ thoughts on collaboration with other professionals

 Here, a very important argument for using native species is that they will, by default, survive with the naturally available moisture and precipitation.
 Of course they may need some amount of watering when they are saplings as also during the hot summer months but, in general, their water requirements are a small when compared to exotic ornamentals.

-Trees, Landscaping & Microclimate ~ making it a better place
+Trees, Landscaping & Microclimate

 The microclimate of a particular location or site is controlled – to a great extent – by it’s landscape and terrain.
 In a predominantly hot country like India the plantation of trees plays a vital role in preventing the build-up of heat.
 They shade the ground (and the walls of low-rise buildings) with their canopy and, combined with their transpiration, trees can lower temperatures in their immediate surroundings by as much as 5°C. Also, in conjunction with shrubs they can help in channelling prevailing breezes and improve comfort levels indoors as well as outdoors.